 Journalists sympathetic to Carter’s views on Israel have remarked the former president threatened that if he was re-elected in 1980, “If I get back in…I’m going to [screw] the Jews” (The Case against Israel’s Enemies).
 When faced with criticism over Palestine: Peace Not Apartheid, Carter played to antisemitic stereotypes by suggesting that Jews control the media and exert undue influence over governments.

-Always willing to make Arab dictators appear more malleable than history shows many of them to have been, Carter claimed in 2006 that former Syrian strongman Hafez al-Assad had suggested to him in 1990 that he would be flexible regarding a demilitarized zone on the country’s Golan Heights border with Israel just as long as the Israelis were too.
+Eizenstat also pointed out: “I began to observe a pattern developing in which the president seemed to overlook negative positions of the Arab autocrats in order to accentuate what he saw as their positive side.”
+Indeed, always willing to make Arab dictators appear more malleable than history shows many of them to have been, Carter claimed in 2006 that former Syrian strongman Hafez al-Assad had suggested to him in 1990 that he would be flexible regarding a demilitarized zone on the country’s Golan Heights border with Israel just as long as the Israelis were too.
 Yet, as Stein recalls, his notes from the time—provided to Carter in 2006—clearly show that Assad exhibited no such flexibility, saying any concessions in this regard would be a violation of Syrian “sovereignty.”

 In the view of Stein—who worked for Carter for over two decades—the fact that the president had access to these notes prior to publishing Palestine: Peace Not Apartheid but did not make use of them illustrates that Carter’s claims are “intentional changes…made for the apparent purpose of misrepresenting Israeli intransigence and Arab state flexibility” (Bearing False Witness).